youkeyao/Rushing-Ball/README.md

 # Drag the ball to the hole!
-An easy game made by pygame.
+An easy game implemented by pygame.